Does DEGIRO offer "free" ETFs? Discover all the associated costs

 Practical example: Buying the IWDA ETF

-To illustrate the costs of investing in an ETF from the Popular ETF Selection, let’s consider buying iShares Core MSCI World UCITS ETF (IWDA), listed on the Amsterdam Stock Exchange.
+To illustrate the costs of investing in an ETF from the ETF Core Selection, let's consider buying the iShares Core MSCI World UCITS ETF (IWDA) on the Tradegate exchange.

 Scenario: Buying 10 units of IWDA